fossasia/kniteditor/README.md

 ### Translate Into Other Languages

-You can translate the website into your own langauge.
+You can translate the website into your own language.

 1. Install [POEdit][poedit]
 2. In the [_i18n](_i18n) folder, you can find the translations.
 Your language has a [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).